labri-progress/AIFEX/README.md

 ## Look a the source code

 AIFEX is composed of two main components:
-* An extension for chrome or firefox that records tester's actions and that sends them to the Session and AI components (browser-extension directory).
+* An extension for chrome or firefox that records the tester's actions and that sends them to the Session and AI components (browser-extension directory).
 * A server that manages exploratory testing sessions.
-The server is composed on several containers:
+The server is composed of several containers:
-    * account : this container handles users' accounts.
+account: this container handles users' accounts.
-    * dashboard : a web server that provides HTML pages for starting new exploratory session and looking at some analytics.
+    * dashboard: a web server that provides HTML pages for starting a new exploratory session and looking at some analytics.
-    * evaluator : this container helps tester to follow expected behavior when they test
+    * evaluator: this container helps the tester to follow expected behavior when they test
-    * initialization : this container creates the anonymous account and adds some websites and sessions to it
+    * initialization: this container creates the anonymous account and adds some websites and sessions to it
     * model : this container manages AI that will guide testers
-    * printer : this container prints session into source code to replay them
+    * printer : this container prints sessions into source code to replay them
     * reverseproxy : this container is a reverse proxy (nginx)
     * session : this container manages sessions of exploratory testing
     * test : this container runs tests